mastercomfig/mastercomfig/docs/README.md

 Do not download the source code, and do not download from the `Clone or Download` button.
 Only download the VPK files from the
 [latest release](https://github.com/mastercoms/mastercomfig/releases/latest).

+The VPK includes everything needed for the config to run, so you don't need to have an autoexec or run it using anything.
+If you already have an autoexec, you'll definitely want to read step 5 for more information on how to migrate to mastercomfig.

 To get to `tf/custom`, right click Team Fortress 2 in your Steam library, click **Properties**, go to the **Local Files** tab, and then click the